ofelcan164/API/sections/files.md

 }
 ```

+_**Note:** We will be removing the `/files/<file_id>/copy` endpoint soon - please start using `/synced_file` in your integrations._

 Duplicate File
 -------------

 * `POST /files/<file_id>/duplicate` will create a duplicate of the file in a single destination folder.
 This duplicate behaves as a completely new file and is completely separate from the original file.

  You can choose to copy all metadata, tags/keywords, and IPTC fields or not.
-Here's an example JSON body

- If you choose to not copy metadata (`"should_copy_metadata": false`) - the copied file will get the destination folder's default asset profile
+If you choose to not copy metadata (`"should_copy_metadata": false`) - the copied file will get the destination folder's default asset profile.
+ Here's an example JSON body:

  ```json
  {